christian-draeger/amazon-wishlist-webservice/README.md

 Afterwards you can ask the webservice for any public Amazon Wish List URL (It can handle big wish lists with paginantion as well).
+You just have to call the endpoint with your Amazon Wish List URL as url parameter.
+Depending on the tld of your Amazon link you will get country specific data.
+> e.g. for an .de amazon link you will get € as currency, for .com $ etc.

 curl example:
 `curl -H "Content-Type: application/json" -X GET http://localhost:8585/ist_o_2t?url=https://www.amazon.de/gp/registry/wishlist/CGACJDFKWTIZ/ref=cm_wl_li`